vegawong/alfred-current-path/README.md

-#CURRENT PATH ALFRED WORKFLOW
+# CURRENT PATH ALFRED WORKFLOW

 get the front finder window open path

-keyowrd: pwd
+- active the alfred and press the keyword `pwd`

 - press `enter` to copy the path